ABSN Admissions Requirements

 *Students with prerequisite courses in progress will receive provisional admission into the program, subject to their successful completion of remaining prerequisites taken at Averett University.

-**Students may re-take the TEAS V exam up to two times within a 12-month period at their own expense.
+**Students are only allowed to re-take the TEAS exam up to two times per calendar year at their own expense.

 Students with patterns of withdrawals from science coursework, repeated sciences, poor math grades, etc., may be denied based on these criteria.